 A state senator spoke about the positive effect the current Washington administration had on the silent majority.
 He knew nothing about politics when friends asked him to run.
 He also knew silence is part of the problem.
-When he told them he would have to ask the boss, they thought he was talking about his wife.
+When he told his friends he would have to ask the boss, they thought he was talking about his wife.
 He was talking about God.
 He considers his work in government his mission field.
 A member of the House of Representatives followed with a formal Resolution commending Grace Adventures “spiritual support provided to the legislators through Michael Sprague’s ministry as chaplain of the Capitol Commission.”

 The evening concluded with comments from a retired NFL wide receiver.
 He emphasized the need for a relationship with Christ and the work needed to maintain that relationship.
 He named four things to work on: attend church to hear the word of God, attend a Bible study so we can understand the Bible, fellowship with other Christians so we can strengthen each other, read the Bible so others can’t deceive us.
 He challenged us to test our lives and remove whatever keeps us from doing these things.